The Muppet Show: Opening and closing sequences

 "The Muppet Show Theme" (written by Henson and Sam Pottle in 1976) is the show's theme song.
 While the opening sequence changed from season to season, the overall concept remained the same.
 Each episode began with "The Muppet Show" logo on a title card.
 The centre of the "O" then opened to reveal host Kermit the Frog, who announced, "It's The Muppet Show, with our very special guest star, [name of guest star]!" usually cheering afterwards.

 During the first season, the theme song contained a joke from Fozzie Bear and featured Kermit introducing the guest star ("To introduce our guest star, that's what I'm here to do, so it really makes me happy to introduce to you...").
 At the song's end, Gonzo the Great appeared in front of the "Muppet Show" banner, attempting to play the "O" in "Show" like a gong, with various comical results.

 From the second to fourth seasons, the joke and Kermit's introduction were replaced by a short quip from Statler and Waldorf, then a shot of the audience singing "Why don't they get things started?"
 The fifth season version had an extra verse from the hecklers ("Why do we always come here?
 I guess we'll never know.
 It's like a kind of torture to have to watch the show!").
 At the end of the song, Gonzo appeared inside the "O" in "Show" to play the final note on a trumpet; again, with various comical results.

-Each episode ended with an extended instrumental performance of "The Muppet Show Theme" by the Muppet orchestra before Statler and Waldorf gave the last laugh of the night, followed by Zoot playing an off-key final note on his saxophone.
-Some last-laugh sequences had other Muppets on the balcony.
-For example, in one episode, the Muppets of Sesame Street appeared behind Statler and Waldorf, who told them, "How should we know how to get to Sesame Street?
-We don't even know how to get out of this stupid theatre box!"
+Each episode ended with an extended instrumental performance of "The Muppet Show Theme" by the Muppet orchestra before Statler and Waldorf gave their last comment of the night, followed by Zoot playing an off-key final note on his saxophone.
+These last comment sequences would sometimes include other Muppets on the balcony.

 Every season, the TV version of the song was presented with re-worked lyrics.
 While the opening sequence evolved visually over the show's five seasons, the musical composition remained essentially the same.
 Over the years, the song has become a staple of the Muppets franchise as a whole.